tinkerhub/TinkerHub-Learning-Paths/content/flask/index.md

 [Flask mega tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) is the best place to learn flask.

-:bulb: make sure you try out everything mentioned in the mega tutorial
+💡 make sure you try out everything mentioned in the mega tutorial

 ## More flask learning resources 🍿